-Science and Engineering Practices (SEP) Disciplinary Core Ideas (DCI) Technology and Engineering Practices (TEP) Asking Questions and Defining Problems N/A Collaboration Asking questions and defining problems in K-2 builds on prior experiences and progresses to simple descriptive questions that can be tested.
-Learns to share technological products and ideas.
+Asking questions and defining problems in K-2 builds on prior experiences and progresses to simple descriptive questions that can be tested.

 Define a simple problem that can be solved through the development of a new or improved object or tool.

+Collaboration

+Learns to share technological products and ideas